arinmandal/Simplified-JavaScript/Readme.md

+# Simplified JavaScript
 Learn JavaScript the easy way with Simplified JavaScript: A project-based approach to mastering the basics.